shifflettmb-1/airbnb_data_exploration/README.md

 ## Graphical Map

 For each particular neighborhood region I chose to display a map of all the airbnb listing for that area.
 Each map contains green and red houses based on the locational data.
 The green house signifies that the listing is a Top Performer in the area while the red house signifies that the listing is a standard performer outside the top 10 percent.
 The image below is a brief example of what is displayed in the html files generated from the code.
-These files are located [here](https://github.com/shifflettmb-1/airbnb_data_exploration/tree/main/output)
+These output files are located [here](https://github.com/shifflettmb-1/airbnb_data_exploration/tree/main/output)

 Image taken from output html file stored locally using Folium Comparing Top Performers and Standard Performer In Bronx
 <img width="1419" height="841" alt="graphical map bronx" src="https://github.com/user-attachments/assets/4cc0fb87-2a24-4190-ab9f-6e154cf72741" />

-These files allow for users to explore and compare real data (ex.
-Price, Listing, Name, Reviews) for neighborhoods quickly and get a range of ideas of a starting point for becoming an airbnb host themselves.
-It also could potentially see things that might have been overlooked like proximity to the zoo or playground in the area.
-The things that might intice potential clients.
+* These files allow for users to explore and compare real data for neighborhoods quickly (ex.
+Price, Listing, Name, Number of Reviews).
+* Provide a range of ideas of a starting point for becoming an airbnb host themselves by viewing nearby listings.
+* Potentially allows future hosts to see things that might have been overlooked like proximity to the zoo or playground in the area which might intice potential clients.

 > [!WARNING]
 > The HTML output files can get pretty large depending on the number of given airbnb host for the region